danielpalmares/nexter/README.md

 These tools were used in the project:

 - HTML
-- GRID CSS
+- SASS (grid)

 ## License

 This project is under the MIT license.
-See the archive [LICENSE](https://github.com/danielpalmares/nexter-css/blob/main/LICENSE) for more details.
+See the archive [LICENSE](https://github.com/danielpalmares/nexter/blob/main/LICENSE) for more details.